un1tz3r0/controlnetvideo/README.md

 Usage: controlnetvideo.py [OPTIONS] INPUT_VIDEO OUTPUT_VIDEO

 Options:
+  --overwrite / --no-overwrite    don't overwrite existing output file -- add
+                                  a numeric suffix to get a unique filename.
+                                  default: --no-overwrite.
-  --start-time FLOAT              start time in seconds --end-time FLOAT                end time in seconds --duration FLOAT                duration in seconds --max-dimension INTEGER         maximum dimension of the video --min-dimension INTEGER         minimum dimension of the video --round-dims-to INTEGER         round the dimensions to the nearest multiple
+  --start-time FLOAT              start time in seconds --end-time FLOAT                end time in seconds --duration FLOAT                duration in seconds --output-bitrate TEXT           output bitrate for the video, e.g. '16M' --output-codec TEXT             output codec for the video, e.g. 'libx264' --max-dimension INTEGER         maximum dimension of the video --min-dimension INTEGER         minimum dimension of the video --round-dims-to INTEGER         round the dimensions to the nearest multiple
                                   of this number
+  --fix-orientation / --no-fix-orientation
-  --prompt TEXT                   prompt used to guide the denoising process --negative-prompt TEXT          negative prompt, can be used to prevent the
-                                  model from generating certain words
+                                  resize videos shot in portrait mode on some devices to fix incorrect aspect ratio bug --no-audio                      don't include audio in the output video, even if the input video has audio --audio-from PATH               audio file to use for the output video, replaces the audio from the input video, will be truncated to duration of input or --duration if given --audio-offset FLOAT            offset in seconds to start the audio from, when used with --audio-from --prompt TEXT                   prompt used to guide the denoising process --negative-prompt TEXT          negative prompt, can be used to prevent the model from generating certain words